k8sstormcenter/soc/README.md

 # K8sStormCenter: Understand your 🌩️ Threats (with 🐝)

-> [!NOTE]
-> This repo contains the deployment artefacts for a sovereign SOC stack -- all development currently is on the individual repos (see the pixie/fork and the node-agent/fork and bob).
-The old code has been moved into the `deprecated` folder.
->
 <img width="5026" height="2000" alt="SOCOverview" src="https://github.com/user-attachments/assets/424956cc-b4ba-404f-bb63-c464b9e74730" />

-This deploys an open-source SOC for `k8s`, so that you can visualize ongoing attacks, post-exploitation, save the evidence to a clickhouse database
+This deploys an open-source SOC for `k8s`, so that you can visualize ongoing attacks, post-exploitation, save the evidence to a clickhouse database.

+It employs adaptive exporting and real-time statistical correlation that remains on the node.
+This means:
+- your data never has to leave your datacenter
+- you can tune how much evidence you want to save
+- what you consider evidence